splinetool/react-spline/README.md

 ## Next.js

 You can use this library in Next.js as well to take advantage of Server Side Rendering.
-By default the library will render on the client only, but if you use the import `@splinetool/react/next` you can optionally pass in a `placeholder` prop containing the [blurhash](https://blurha.sh/) placeholder to render on the server and display while the scene is being mounted on the client.
+By default the library will render on the client only, but if you use the import `@splinetool/react/next` the server will try to render a preview image if it find ones in Spline servers for the scene you passed.

 Here is an example.
-You can generate the blurhash in the Spline editor by choosing the Next.js export option.
+Try to export as `Next.js` from spline to auto generate the server image preview.

 ```js
 import Spline from '@splinetool/react-spline/next';